• Skip to main content

 ❤️ Why you'll love it

 If you're looking for a unique dish to add to your weekly dinner rotation, you can't go wrong with this chicken suya recipe.
-Suya is one of the most popular street foods in Nigeria and is also popular at parties and gatherings.
+Sometimes called Nigerian chicken skewers, it's one of the most popular street foods in Nigeria and is also popular at parties, BBQs, and gatherings.

-While traditional suya is made with grilled beef, this Nigerian chicken suya provides a lighter, lower-calorie option that still has all of the flavor.
-Plus, this recipe couldn't be easier to make—all you need are chicken thighs, suya spice, and peanut oil.
+While traditional suya is made with grilled beef, this Nigerian chicken suya offers a lighter, lower-calorie option that still delivers all the flavor.
+Plus, this recipe couldn't be easier to make; all you need are chicken thighs, suya spice, and peanut oil.
 Marinate the chicken and pop it in the oven.
 So easy!

-Chicken suya is also known for its bold and spicy taste, thanks to the suya spice blend, which typically includes ground peanuts, paprika, cayenne pepper, ginger, garlic, and other spices.
-If you want a recipe that packs a punch, you're in the right place.
+Chicken suya is known for its bold, spicy flavor, thanks to the suya spice blend, which typically includes ground peanuts, paprika, cayenne pepper, ginger, garlic, and other spices.
+If you want a recipe that packs a punch, this is it.

-This Nigerian Chicken skewers recipe is a highly versatile dish.
+One of the best things about this Nigerian chicken skewers recipe is that it's highly versatile.
 You can serve it as an appetizer, main dish, or snack.
-It pairs well with different sides, such as rice, salads, grilled vegetables, or flatbreads like naan or pita.
-Because it's served on skewers, it's perfect for sharing at parties, barbecues, or family dinners.
+It pairs well with a variety of sides, such as rice, salads, grilled or steamed vegetables, or flatbreads like naan or pita.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-This spicy chicken recipe does not require any special equipment but you will need skewers to put the chicken in.
+This spicy chicken recipe does not require any special equipment but you will need skewers to put the chicken on.
 I like to use this metal skewers but you can use bamboo skewers.
-If using bamboo skewers, make sure you soak the sticks for 20-30 minutes before using so they dont burn.
+If using bamboo skewers, make sure you soak the sticks for 20-30 minutes before using so they don't burn.

 🧾 Ingredients Used